sentkrith/19EC404-_-Electronic-circuits-II/1a FREQUENCY RESPONSE OF VOLTAGE SERIES FEEDBACK AMPLIFIER.md

 | 5 | Gain at half power point |  |  |
 ---
 **Conclusion:**
 The frequency response of the voltage-series feedback amplifier was studied.
-It was observed that the **gain decreases** while the **bandwidth increases** when negative feedback is applied, confirming the theoretical expectations.
+It was observed that the **gain decreases** while the **bandwidth increases** when negative feedback is applied, confirming the theoretical expectations

 ---